ismet55555/Logging-For-MATLAB/misc/WISHLIST.md

 1. Write to file in batches instead of line by line
 2. Seperate message formatting for command window and file
 3. Remote server or location logging
+4. Have a way to add a precursor for each message, such as all messages automatically have `Device 1` within the message.
 4. Integrate with remote logging services
 5. Simple DAQ option
    * logger.daq_init()             - filename, precision formatting, delimiter, show_headers